princebansal7/DSA-Sheets-Code/README.md

            in Hoare's partition we always consider 1st element as our Pivot element. ( will also see what to do if not last element is pivot)
         3. we use two pointer i (low-1), j (high+1)
-        4. we move i and j such that, i stops when element is gretaer or equal to pivot element and j stops when element is less than the pivot element, then if i and j didn't cross eacch other then we simply swaps the current arr[i] and arr[j] otherwise we return j (index of last occurrence of pivot element)
+        4. we move i and j such that, i stops when element is greater or equal to pivot element and j stops when element is less than the pivot element, then if i and j didn't cross each other then we simply swaps the current arr[i] and arr[j] otherwise we return j (index of last occurrence of pivot element)
         5. This Algo ensures that elements on the left side are smaller or equal to elements on the right side
-        6. You'll observe that elements from low to j are smaller and j+1 to high are greater => we succesfully partitioned the array
+        6. You'll observe that elements from low to j are smaller and j+1 to high are greater => we successfully partitioned the array

         NOTE 1:
               - Difference b/w Lomuto and Hoare partition is, in Lomuto it puts the pivot at it's correct position